Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - The creation step may take several minutes.

 ## Create Azure Stream Analytics Job
+  Azure Stream Analytics job can be authored by specifying the input source of the streaming data, the output sink for the results of your job, and a data transformation expressed in a SQL-like language.
+In this solution, for the incoming streaming data, we will have two different output sinks - Data Lake Store (the Cold Path) and Power BI (the Hot Path).
+Below we will outline the steps to set up the cold path and the hot path.

+## Cold Path
-  The Azure Stream Analytics job is used to process events from the Azure Event Hub and store them into the Azure Data Lake Store.
+  For the cold path, the Azure Stream Analytics job will process events from the Azure Event Hub and store them into the Azure Data Lake Store.
 For this pattern we will utilized 4 outputs, one for each record type, which will all produce output in the Azure Data Lake Store.

   - Log into the [Azure Management Portal](https://ms.portal.azure.com)
   - In the left hand menu select *Resource groups*
   - Locate the resource group you created for this project and click on it displaying the resources associated with the group in the resource group blade.